crytic/building-secure-contracts/program-analysis/manticore/exercises/example.md

-# Example: Arithmetic overflow
+# Example: Arithmetic Overflow

-This scenario is given as an example.
-You can follow its structure to solve the exercises.
+This scenario is provided as an example.
+You can use its structure as a guide to solving the exercises.

-[`my_token.py`](example/my_token.py) uses Manticore to find for an attacker to generate tokens during a transfer on Token ([my_token.sol](example/my_token.sol)).
+[`my_token.py`](example/my_token.py) utilizes Manticore to discover if an attacker can generate tokens during a transfer on the Token contract ([my_token.sol](example/my_token.sol)).

-## Proposed scenario
+## Proposed Scenario

-We use the pattern initialization, exploration and property for our scripts.
+We will use the pattern of initialization, exploration, and property checking for our scripts.

 ## Initialization